 More than half of victims who survive a traumatic brain injury develop psychiatric symptoms.
 Head injury survivors have more difficulty holding a job, which tends to exacerbate mental problems.
 Such a situation needs a consultation with an experienced California personal injury attorney, who can help you in time of need.
-Secondary psychiatric symptoms include
+Secondary psychiatric symptoms include:

 - Social problems

 - Cognitive disabilities

 The brain is the seat of the personality and the intellect.
 It controls important physical functions as well as psychological and cognitive ones.
 Brain injuries are life-threatening and life-changing; they almost always have long-term consequences.
 Victims of brain injuries often need lifelong care and treatment.
 Many are unable to ever work again, and most are not able to earn as much as they did before the injury.
-The recovery a brain injury victim claims should be enough to cover present and future costs of medical treatment, psychological therapy, occupational therapy, and in many cases, day-to-day care.
+The recovery of a brain injury victim claims should be enough to cover present and future costs of medical treatment, psychological therapy, occupational therapy, and in many cases, day-to-day care.

 If you or a family member suffered a brain injury due to someone’s negligence, you need an experienced, aggressive personal injury lawyer on your side who is accustomed to handling catastrophic injury cases.
-The attorneys at the Abronson Law Offices are expert negotiators and litigators with the knowledge, experience, and access to investigators and experts to help you get the recovery you need and deserve.
+The California personal injury attorneys at the Abronson Law Offices are expert negotiators and litigators with the knowledge, experience, and access to investigators and experts to help you get the recovery you need and deserve.
 We offer a full range of virtual services.
 Call our office for a free consultation.
 You don’t need money to hire the best and you don’t have to leave your home.
 You’ll pay us nothing unless we win a case for you.

 Call Now For A Free Case Evaluation